nimiq/jungle-db/README.md

     codec: {
         encode: value => yourEncodeFunction(value),
         decode: (value, key) => yourDecodeFunction(value, key),
-        valueEncoding: JungleDB.JSON_ENCODING // This property is only used for levelDB and LMDB.
+        valueEncoding: JungleDB.JSON_ENCODING // This property is only used for LMDB.
     }
 });
 ```

 The `valueEncoding` property defines a backend specific encoding.
 While the default JSON encoding is sufficient for most cases, it can be used to optimise storage in case only binary data is stored.
-There is also the possibility to define different backend specific encodings for LevelDB and LMDB using `leveldbValueEncoding` and `lmdbValueEncoding`.
+There is also the possibility to define different backend specific encodings for LMDB using `lmdbValueEncoding`.
 Possible backend specific encodings are:
 * `JungleDB.JSON_ENCODING` for JSON objects
 * `JungleDB.NUMBER_ENCODING` for numbers